ixm-one/ixm/docs/modules/compiler-launcher.md

  - Makefile Generators
  - Xcode Generator

-It also works with MSVC, and will set `-fno-pch-timestamp` on the target if the user is using `clang` as the given language's compiler.
+It will set `-fno-pch-timestamp` on the target if the user is using `clang` as the given language's compiler *and* the command can detect that `sccache` or `ccache` is being used as the launcher.

+Additionally, if `sccache` or `ccache` are detected as the launcher, the `MSVC_DEBUG_INFORMATION_FORMAT` property will be set to `Embedded` automatically.

 > [!NOTE]
 > Typically, developers will utilize a compiler launcher for caching of object